Galapagos Nature Calendar

 - Massive arrival of waved albatrosses to Espanol.
 Amazing courtship starts.

-- End of hatching season of the giant tortoises.
+- End of the hatching season of the giant tortoises.

 - Eggs of green sea turtles begin to hatch.